Childhood Education (Grades 1-6)

 Teacher candidates will:

 - Demonstrate professional responsibility and engage relevant stakeholders to maximize impact on student growth, development, and learning.

-EDCH 502 Foundation of Literacy Instruction 3 Credits
+EDCH 502 Emergent Literacy 3 Credits

 This introductory course focuses on the importance of literacy and the teaching skills needed to become a proficient teacher of reading.
 Meeting the needs of diverse learners (diverse in interest, needs, ability, etc.) with appropriate materials, activities and instructional approaches will be an ongoing discussion woven through the course content.
 All language processes will be addressed with an appreciation that they are interrelated and support each other.
 Students will create materials for reading instruction that reflect knowledge of 'best practice' as concluded from research and described in course readings.